Lokalise illustration for localization issues

 2. Automatically downloading new translations and monitoring for changes

 The next localization issue faced by developers is the need to automatically download translation files to your application on a regular basis.
 Apart from that, some developers may need to monitor changes in their Lokalise project: for example, to check which translations were added or updated.
-To overcome these issues, Lokalise provides two powerful tools: API and webhooks.
+To overcome these issues, Lokalise provides two powerful tools: the API and webhooks.
 Let’s start by discussing the API.

 Lokalise API

-Remember that the token owner must have the proper permissions to perform the required tasks: for instance, you cannot add contributors if you are not a project admin.
+Remember that the token owner must have the proper permissions to perform the required tasks.
+For instance, you cannot add contributors if you are not a project admin.

 After generating the token, you may send API requests.
 The code will vary greatly based on the programming language and your end goal, but I’m going to show you a small example written in Ruby.
 It illustrates how to download translation files from the given project.

-Example: downloading translations
+Example: Downloading translations

 require 'ruby-lokalise-api'